hyperledger/fabric/docs/source/channel_update_tutorial.rst

           `Adding an org to a channel tutorial <https://hyperledger-fabric.readthedocs.io/en/release-1.4/channel_update_tutorial.html>`__.

 Before we install a chaincode as Org3, we can use the ``./network.sh`` script to deploy the fabcar chaincode on the channel.
-Use an open a terminal outside the Org3CLI container and make sure that you are operating from the ``addOrg3`` directory.
-Use the following command to navigate to the ``test-network`` directory and deploy the fabcar chaincode:
+Open a new terminal outside the Org3CLI container and navigate to the ``test-network`` directory.
+You can then use use the ``test-network`` script to deploy the fabcar chaincode:

 .. code:: bash

-  cd ..
+  cd fabric-samples/test-network
   ./network.sh deployCC

 The script will install the fabcar chaincode on the Org1 and Org2 peers, approve